 Business owners must be ever vigilant to the dangers of not only the Covid-19 infection, but also the potential slip and fall hazards in their businesses, as a result of the very same procedures that are being used to keep visitors safe.
 Slip and fall accidents are often serious and result in broken bones, and even brain and spinal injuries.
 Some of the damage from these injuries can even be long-term and permanent in nature.

-If you or a loved one have suffered injuries in a mall, hotel, restaurant or any other commercial establishment or on another person’s premises, speak to an Atlanta slip and fall lawyer at the Katz Law Firm, and discuss your legal options for compensation.
+If you or a loved one have suffered injuries in a mall, hotel, restaurant or any other commercial establishment or on another person’s premises, speak to an Atlanta slip and fall lawyer at the Katz Personal Injury Lawyers, and discuss your legal options for compensation.
 You may be eligible to file a claim that recovers compensation for damages, including medical expenses, lost income, pain and suffering and other types of damages.
 Talk to an attorney, and get a free evaluation of your claim.